orborde/stellaris_micromanager/README.md

 Set Stellaris to autosave monthly.
 It doesn't matter whether "Save to Cloud" is enabled; this only affects the save game folder path you need to point the poller at.

+# Known bugs

+* When Stellaris loads a save game, it does not load the monthly income numbers recorded in the save file.
+Instead, it recalculates them from scratch - incorrectly.
+As a result, using enumerate_trades.py on the save file will not generate trades that actually work in-game until you hit a month rollover, autosave, and run enumerate_trades on THAT.

 # Feature ideas
 ✔ = implemented!️